requon25/Amie-Assistance/README.md

 🤖 Amie - AI Agent (Local, Open Source)
 -------------------------------------------
-Amie is a local AI agent designed to interact with the operating system, automate tasks, and serve as a foundation for collaborative open-source projects.
+Amie is a local AI agent designed to interact with the user, operating system, automate tasks, and serve as a foundation for collaborative open-source projects.
 Unlike other solutions, Amie is not tied to a specific model: users download or choose their desired AI model through Ollama, allowing for greater flexibility and control over the agent's performance and capabilities.

 A) Objective:
   To create a solid foundation for local AI agents that can:
+  Chat with the user,
-  Control the system
+  Control the system,
-  Automate tasks
+  Automate tasks,
-  Be freely modified by the community
+  Be freely modified by the community,
   Adapt to different AI models according to user needs

 B) Installation: